ricardotenv/SetupNewVPSWithAnsible/README.md

 # SetupNewVPSWithAnsible
 This Ansible playbook creates a new Linux user and applies minimal security configurations to one or more VPS's.

+⚠️ _This playbook was only tested on VPS's running Ubuntu 22 and 24 LTS._

 ### How to install
 ```
 git clone https://github.com/ricardotenv/SetupNewVPSWithAnsible.git